jhamman-sharma/oui/CONTRIBUTING.md

 1. Create branch: `git checkout -b username/branch-name`
 2. Make and commit your changes
+    - If you're creating a **NEW** component in src/components, you'll need to do the following 3 things:
+      1. Add it to the public component interface (src/main.js)
+      2. Add to the type definition file (types/templates/module-declaration.d.ts).
+This makes consumers aware of the component and its types.
+      3. Add an entry for the CSS (src/oui/_oui-partials.scss)
 3. Update `CHANGELOG.md` and note your changes directly under "Unreleased":

    ```md